FOREX-Euro at 2-month high on upbeat German sentiment data, political hopes

 Market players are looking to the Congressional hearing on Fed Chair nominee Jerome Powell on Tuesday.

-President Donald Trump’s tax reform plan is also in focus.
+President Donald Trump’s tax reforms plan is also in focus.
 Trump is due to meet Senate Republicans on Tuesday to discuss the party’s efforts to pass tax reform legislation.

 “First the Republicans have to agree on a plan between the Senate and the House of Representatives.
 Then that plan would need to be approved by the both chambers.
-That would need considerable time and effort,” said Shin Kadota, senior strategist at Barclays.
+That would need a considerable time and efforts,” said Shin Kadota, senior strategist at Barclays.